 How we carried out this inspection

 Before visiting, we reviewed a range of information that we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 11 April 2017.
-We also visited the branch site at Savoy Road, Hull, HU8 0TY as part of our inspection.
+We carried out an announced visit on 18 May 2017.

 During our visit we: